sagemathinc/cocalc/three/README.md

    * My intention is to assign the copyright of this source code to the University of Washington during Summer 2012.

-   * All dependencies are under very permissive licenses.
+   * All dependencies are under permissive open source licenses.

 Dependencies
 ------------